kanbanyte/sepa/assessments/srs.md

 <div class="page"/><!-- page break -->

 # Functional Requirements
-The system to be developed is a Robot Vision System for a Pick and Place Task.\
 The system is designed to enable a cobot to identify the objects that need to be picked up and placed.\
 To achieve this, the system should have the following functionality:
 * **Real-time Object Detection, Processing, and Analysis:**\
 The system should be able to handle real-time object detection, processing, and analysis to ensure accuracy and speed.
-This involves the use of advanced computer vision algorithms, such as deep learning networks, to detect and recognize objects in the cobot's environment.
+This involves the use of advanced CV algorithms, such as deep learning networks, to detect and recognize objects in the cobot's environment.
 The system should be able to process the detected objects quickly and accurately to enable the cobot to perform its pick and place tasks efficiently.
 * **Object Location Data Communication:**\
 The system should be able to communicate the object location data to the cobot.